The controlled SWAP test for determining quantum entanglement: The controlled SWAP test on ideal states

 \subsection{Efficiency}

-If the operator of the test is only interested in detecting some entanglement in the test state (without obtaining knowledge of the degree or genuine $n$-qubit entanglement), only one entanglement signature needs to be detected.
-It is straightforward to calculate the average number of measurements on the control state (and so repeats of the test), required to reveal the first entanglement signature.
-The expected number of trials $Y$ is simply
+The resource we will be considering as a indicator of efficiency is the number of copies of the test state required for the test.
+If the operator of the test is only interested in detecting some entanglement in the test state (without obtaining knowledge of the amount, or whether it is genuine $n$-qubit entanglement), only one entanglement signature needs to be detected.
+It is straightforward to calculate the average number of measurements on the control state, and therefore the average number of copies, required to reveal the first entanglement signature.
+The expected number of copies is simply

-Therefore the less entangled the state, the lower the entanglement signature probability, and the higher the number of measurements required.
-This can be illustrated in terms of proposed degree of entanglement $C_n$ from equation (\ref{concn}):
+Therefore, the less entangled the state, the lower the entanglement signature probability, and the higher the number of measurements required.
+This can be illustrated in terms of proposed measure of entanglement $C_n$ from equation \eqref{concn}:

 shown in Figure \ref{effanyC}.
 This expression depends on $n$ only through $C_n$, which for a maximally entangled state increases with increasing $n$ from a value of one for $n=2$ towards an upper bound of $\sqrt{2}$.
-Thus, for maximally entangled states, entanglement can be detected on average with four measurements or fewer.
-With increasing degree of entanglement, the expected number of measurements decreases at a rate inversely proportional to the square of $C_n$; as such, there is a large range of $C_n$ for which the expected number of measurements is reasonably low.
+Thus, for maximally entangled states, entanglement can be detected on average with eight copies or fewer.
+With increasing level of entanglement, the expected number of copies decreases at a rate inversely proportional to the square of $C_n$; as such, there is a large range of $C_n$ for which the expected number of copies is reasonably low.

-Also plotted in Figure \ref{effanyC} are the values of $E(Y) = 3^n$, the minimum number of measurements required for quantum state tomography.
-This figure therefore illustrates the range of $C_n$ of a given $n$-qubit state for which the CSWAP test requires less measurements (on average) than tomography: $(\frac{4}{3^n})^{\frac{1}{2}} < C_n \leq 2 (\frac{1}{2} - \frac{1}{2^n})^{\frac{1}{2}}$ (the upper bound of which is $C_n$'s absolute maximum).
-For example, $0.\dot{2} < C_4 \leq 1.32$ for 4-qubit states and $0.13 < C_5 \leq 1.37$ for 5-qubit states.
-When evidencing entanglement, there is a large regime in which the CSWAP test outperforms tomography in terms of required number of measurements.
-This is especially true for large systems, where for almost any degree of entanglement the CSWAP test would be more suited than tomography.
+Also plotted in Figure \ref{effanyC} are the values of $E(Y) = 3^n$, the minimum number of copies required for quantum state tomography.
+This figure therefore illustrates the range of $C_n$ of a given $n$-qubit state for which the c-SWAP test requires less copies (on average) than quantum state tomography: $(\frac{8}{3^n})^{\frac{1}{2}} < C_n \leq 2 (\frac{1}{2} - \frac{1}{2^n})^{\frac{1}{2}}$ (the upper bound of which is $C_n$'s absolute maximum).
+For example, $0.31 < C_4 \leq 1.32$ for 4-qubit states and $0.18 < C_5 \leq 1.37$ for 5-qubit states.
+When evidencing entanglement, there is a large regime in which the c-SWAP test outperforms quantum state tomography in terms of required number of copies.
+This is especially true for large systems, where for almost any amount of entanglement the c-SWAP test would be more suited than quantum state tomography.